fizou/pokebible/src/main/resources/readme.txt

         LOGGER.info("                         Powered by Quarkus");

 ISSUES:
-* bug: http://localhost:8085/api/profile/pokemons proteger par token (Ne pas publier profile et comprendre a quoi çà sert)
+- bug: http://localhost:8085/api/profile/pokemons proteger par token (Ne pas publier profile et comprendre a quoi çà sert)

 REFACTORING
 - move CustomResponseAttributes format method to APIResponse ?
-- Eliminate API Expception ?

 +++ Postpone out of Backlog:
 - Datatable with API (Do it a new Projet)
 - JSP Vue instead Theamleaf in NEW project (Not the future)
 - Add type image in new/edit type combo before label (Not compatible to all browser without js)
 - NOT RECOMMENDED Suppress path in type1PictureUrl pictureUrl ? or put complete link type1PictureUrl pictureUrl for REST